C-W-D-Harshit/ytdimmer/README.md

-# 🛡️ YTDimmer
+# 🛡️ YT Dimmer – Smart Brightness Control

 ![Preview](public/preview.gif)

 **Protect your eyes from sudden bright flashes and eye strain while watching videos.**

-YTDimmer is a Chrome extension that automatically detects bright content in videos and dims them in real-time to prevent eye strain, especially when watching in dark environments.
+YT Dimmer is a Chrome extension that automatically detects bright content in videos and dims them in real-time to prevent eye strain, especially when watching in dark environments.

 ## ✨ Features